shuozhixu/PFDD/README.md

 - Yifei Zeng, Abigail Hunter, Irene Jane Beyerlein, Marisol Koslowski, [A phase field dislocation dynamics model for a bicrystal interface system: An investigation into dislocation slip transmission across cube-on-cube interfaces](https://doi.org/10.1016/j.ijplas.2015.09.001), Int.
 J. Plast.
 79 (2016) 293--313

 However, these two papers did not address issues (i), (iii), and (v).
-Results would have been better if they did.
+Results should have been better if they did.

 ## (iii)